jenpennen/git-basics/6-commit-advice.md

 - resolved zyx on/to [thing/action]
 ```

-Personally, this makes the most sense, since you make a commit with the work you've already modified.
+This feels more natural since you're committing work that's already been completed.

 _BUT_
-Git uses the same imperative style and it shows when you do merges with commit messages: `Merge pull request`
+Git defaults to the imperative style, which becomes noticeavle in merge commit messages like `Merge pull request`.
+It indicates what will happen when the commit is applied, reading something like: `"If I apply this commit, it will [make xyz do something]`.

-It tells someone what applying that commit will do, so it reads something like: `"If I apply this commit, it will [make xyz do something]"` But again, using present tense, imperative isn't mandatory.
-Just keep the messages consistent with whatever style you prefer or what the org/project you work for prefers.
+That said, using the imperative form isn't a requirement.
+Just keep your commit messages consistent, either with your own style or the standards of the organization or project you're working on.